CAR-T cell therapy

 How it works

-To create CAR-T cells, a sample of the patient's T cells is taken and sent to a lab where they are genetically modified to produce a special protein called a chimeric antigen receptor (CAR).
+To get CAR-T cells, a patient's T cells are collected from their blood and sent to a lab where they are modified to include a special protein called a chimeric antigen receptor (CAR).
 This CAR allows the T cells to recognize and bind to specific proteins on the surface of cancer cells.
-Once the CAR-T cells are created, they are infused back into the patient's body where they can multiply and attack cancer cells.
+Once the CAR-T cells are made, they are infused back into the patient's body, where they can multiply and attack cancer cells.

 Why it matters